Assessment & Occupational Therapy for Autistic Teens in Norfolk

 • Physical and mental health

-• Daily routines (such as sleep, school or college)
+• Daily routines (such as sleep, school, college)

 • Important relationships